 You’ll need to prepare the following things for your dog in this order:

-- Rabies vaccine (presented in a pet passport)
+- Rabies vaccine (presented in a pet passport or rabies certificate)

 - Titre serology report

 - Export license/health certificate

 Prep Time Needed